espruino/EspruinoDocs/info/FAQ.md

 * Raspberry Pis are very powerful and flexible, but have a relatively high power consumption in idle, making it difficult to run them off a battery.
 Raspberry Pi is ~50mA minimum when idling, Puck.js is 0.003mA.
 * You can't reliably schedule actions in real-time on a Raspberry Pi which makes accurate timing difficult
 * Raspberry Pis are good at Video, which Espruino isn't powerful enough to support.
 * Espruino runs JavaScript: this makes it very approachable and easy for beginners.
-Raspberry Pi on the other hand gives you a choice of programming languages, which is powerful - but daunting.
+Raspberry Pi on the other hand gives you a choice of programming languages, which is powerful - but can be daunting.
 * Raspberry Pi lacks Analog IO, which is supported by Espruino.
 * Raspberry Pi requires an SD card containing the operating system (which Espruino doesn't).